WPBeginner

 This method is ideal for:

 You simply need to go to the Users » Add New page in your WordPress admin area.
-Next, you just have to fill out the form to create a new user.

 Fill out the form to add a new user to your website

 On the form, you first need to enter a username.
-The user can use this or their email address to login.
+The user can use this or their email address to log in.

-Tip: The WordPress username can’t be easily changed later, but all the other details can.
+Note: The WordPress username can’t be easily changed later, but all the other details can.

 After that, you can enter the first name, last name, and website URL.
 Since these are optional fields, you can also leave them blank.
 Users can edit their own profiles to complete these fields later.